 One of the most popular diving spots is the small uninhabited island of Nea Kameni.
 It is located inside one of Santorini’s flooded calderas, which was formed by one of the largest volcanic eruptions in history.

-The best part is that you can discover this incredible site even if you are a beginner diver.
+Unmissable is a visit to the wreck of the sunken vessel Santa Maria, a 34-meter-long passenger boat from the 1970s, and you can discover this incredible site even if you are a beginner diver.
 Another exceptional amateur-friendly diving spot in Nea Kameni contains the wreck of a WWII boat.

 If you are an advanced diver, you should instead visit the Tugboat, an impressive wreck that lies 30 meters deep, which is the only deep wreck in Santorini.